warp-contracts/warp-wasm-templates/rust/README.md

 Keep in mind that internal contract writes require the flag `internalWrites` to be turned on in the evaluation options (for both calling and callee contracts).
 See [tests/contract.spec.ts](tests/contract.spec.ts#L111).

+In order to access the calling contract tx id - use `SmartWeave::caller()`.
+`SmartWeave::caller()` returns:
+1. same value as `Transaction::owner()` - for standard interactions with contract
+2. transaction id of the calling contract - in case of internal writes

 ## 👷 Build

 Compile your contract to WASM binary by running following command: